Executive Order 14036: Net neutrality and broadband

 The executive order encourages the Federal Communications Commission (FCC) to reinstate federal net neutrality regulations.
 According to Vice, the order prohibits telecom companies from levying early elimination penalties on consumers, and urges the FCC to implement rules "that would have required ISPs include a “nutrition label” on broadband connections".

 Reception and analysis

-According to Politico, the order marks "the most ambitious effort in generations to reduce the stranglehold of monopolies and concentrated markets in major industries", and could be interpreted as a leftward shift by the Biden Administration on economic policy.
+According to Politico, the order marks "the most ambitious effort in generations to reduce the stranglehold of monopolies and concentrated markets in major industries", and could be interpreted as a leftward shift by the Biden administration on economic policy.

 Senator Elizabeth Warren of Massachusetts praised the order as a critical step towards reinvigorating competition.
 Neil Bradley, who serves as chief policy officer for the Chamber of Commerce, criticized the order and accused the White House of taking a “government-knows-best approach” at the expense of American businesses.

 White House Competition Council

 The executive order created the White House Competition Council to coordinate inter-agency efforts to promote competition.
-The chair of the White House Competition Council is Brian Deese, the director of the National Economic Council.
-The council is currently composed of the following individuals:
+The chair of the White House Competition Council is Lael Brainard, the director of the National Economic Council (NEC).
+She succeeded Brian Deese, the inaugural holder of the role, in February 2023.

+Composition of the council

+The council was composed of the following individuals: